 Introducing safety culture and its application to the nuclear field

-Now you can enroll in the second permanent edition, all the courses have already started.
-The access to the courses for registration is shown below.
-This edition won´t have support from the teaching team, but will remain indefinitely in order to give sustainability to this learning initiative.
+The access to the courses of the new edition is available below.
+Permanent editions don´t have support from the teaching team, but will be available indefinitely in order to give sustainability to this learning initiative.

-This second permanent edition of the courses is an in-kind contribution of Tecnatom and UNED to the sustainability of the first edition.
+The following editions of the courses are an in-kind contribution of Tecnatom and UNED to the sustainability of the first edition.

 These courses are conceived as a first contact with the safety culture in all areas to continue, then, deepening in more specific concepts in the nuclear field.
 In order to establish a good safety culture and nuclear safety culture, aligned leadership is necessary.
 All these aspects will be worked in a dynamic, different and participative way, in which collaborative learning will be a key aspect.

 The structure of this offer includes three independent nano MOOCs (called NOOCs).

 “MOOCs Introducing Safety Culture and its application to the Nuclear Field”

 NOOC I. What is safety culture?
 5th edition (2023)

 Unit 1.
 Presentation